Isle of Wight Guru

 The route then crosses the bridge and returns towards Freshwater via the Causeway.

-You'll end up back in Freshwater Bay where you can buy a snack from the lifeboat shop or get something to eat at Dimbola Lodge or The Piano Cafe.
+You'll end up back in Freshwater Bay where you can buy a snack from the lifeboat shop or get something to eat at Dimbola or The Piano Cafe.

 Yarmouth Isle of Wight from above